calcom/cal.com/packages/embeds/embed-core/README.md

       - How would the user add on hover styles just using style attribute ?
 - React Component
   - `onClick` support with preloading
+- Embed Code Generator

+## Pending Documentation

+- READMEs
+  - How to make a new element configurable using UI instruction ?
+  - Why do we NOT want to provide completely flexible CSS customization by adding whatever CSS user wants. ?

+- docs.cal.com
+  - A complete document on how to use embed

+- app.cal.com
+  - Get Embed code for each event-type